input-output-hk/meteor-line/line-oauth/README.md

 Before we can use the login feature, please make sure you've successfully created a Login Channel in LINE.
 If you haven't yet created the channel, please address to the [official LINE documentation](https://developers.line.me/line-login/overview#line_login_step), and once you've created the channel come back to this point to start setting up the plugin.

+You can either use the `line-config-ui` package with the standard login and setup button or use the following method.

 First we must configure the service with our keys, by adding them to this snippet inside ```accounts.js``` file.

 ```